PrasZ24/PUC/README.md

 `getButton5()` : Gets the boolean value of the 5 button.
 Returns a value of 1 or 0. <br/>
 `getButton6()` : Gets the boolean value of the 6 button.
 Returns a value of 1 or 0. <br/>

+## :warning: Warning and Limitation
+* Use landscape mode for better viewing
+* Large flash-size uses!